 The Eighth, Ninth and Tenth Circuit Courts, as well as an Iowa District Court, have reached different conclusions on the constitutionality of relatively similar statutes.
 The Ninth Circuit in Wasden upheld Idaho's employment provision but not the access provision.
-The Eighth Circuit in Reynolds upheld Iowa's access provision but not the employment provision.
-And the Tenth Circuit in Kelly in essence, and contrary to Reynolds, gave more weight to rights of Free Speech than to property rights.
+The Eighth Circuit in Reynolds ultimately upheld Iowa's access provision and employment provision after a materiality requirement was added.
+And the Tenth Circuit in Kelly in essence, and contrary to Reynolds, gave more weight to Free Speech rights than to property rights.